spacetelescope/jwst/docs/jwst/associations/level2_asn_technical.rst

 Association Meta Keywords
 -------------------------

-The following are the top-level, or meta, keywords of an association.
+The following are the informational, meta keywords of an association.

-program *optional*
-  Program number for which this association was created.

-asn_type *optional*
-  The type of association represented.
-See :ref:`asn-jwst-association-types`

 asn_id *optional*
   The association id.
 The id is what appears in the :ref:`asn-jwst-naming`